Eddie Rosario Preview, Player Props: Braves vs. Phillies

-The Atlanta Braves, including Eddie Rosario (.375 on-base percentage in past 10 games, 58 points above season-long percentage), take on starter Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+Eddie Rosario, with a slugging percentage of .417 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Zack Wheeler on the mound, September 12 at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-3) against the Phillies.

 Eddie Rosario Game Info & Props vs. the Phillies